Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Sensitivity of the Gradient of the Loss Function

 \section{Sensitivity of the Gradient of the Loss Function}

 We now compute the $\ell_2$-sensitivity of the loss function.
 Let $D'$ and $D''$ be neighbouring datasets, where all but one of the samples have the labels changed to another label.
 Let $s'$ and $s''$ represent the differing samples.
 Let $B'$ and $B''$ be the batches drawn in the two datasets.
 Note that $|B'| = |B''|$ and we denote this by $|B|$.
-Then, the $\ell_2$-sensitivity of the loss function is:
+Then, the $\ell_2$-sensitivity of the loss function, when no encoding is employed, is:

 And over all possible choice of samples $s$ in the batch, we get that

 where $z_i(s)$ is the $i$th coordinate of the vector $\mathbf{z}$ in the sample $s$.